 Financial assets at amortised cost are subsequently measured using the effective interest ("EIR") method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.
-The Group's and the Company's financial assets at amortised cost includes trade and most other receivables and cash and bank balances.
+The Group's and the Company's financial assets at amortised cost include trade and most of other receivables, cash and bank balances and fixed deposit with a licensed bank.